Rekulous/CloneCord-Bot/README.md

 3. Run `docker-compose up -d` and wait for docker-compose to build the container and Docker image
 4. Run `docker conatainer ls` and `docker image ls` to check if the CloneCord container and image is running

-If the image and container exists, and the container is running, CloneCord is working!
-Check to see if your bot is working and enjoy!
+**If the image and container exists, and the container is running, CloneCord is working!
+Check to see if your bot is working and enjoy!**

 ## Heroku
-In development
+Current in development.
+Don't worry, it'll come

 ## Repl.it
 You are not able to run this bot on Replit because it cannot install or run GClone in the Shell or Python.
 Instead, use Heroku or run it on your system.